ankschoubey/old-blog/_posts/2022-08-06-pre-save-data-validation.md

 title: Pre-save Data Validation
 ---

-It’s very important to have good data validations in place.
-Because often data leads to more bugs even when logic with working properly.
+It's imperative to have good data validations in place.
+Because often, data leads to more bugs even when logic works correctly.

 Data errors can be:
 1. null values in the database or from an external system
 2. expecting values to be positive by getting negative ones.
-3. expecting a field to have a certain format but getting something else
+3. expecting a field to have a specific format but getting something else

-Once you are discovered a data error, you have to run data migration.
+The only solution to a data error is running data migrations which is an unnecessary overhead.

-To mitigate this, you have to make sure your data is valid before even saving it to DB.
+Therefore, we should ensure that data is validated before it reaches DB.

 # Only allows certain data

-For both frontend and backend, you minimize data problems by only allowing it for certain fields.
+You minimize data problems by only allowing it for specific fields.

+On a UI, it could be dropdowns, date fields with range, and auto-completion options.

 # Validate on frontend

 Libraries like [formik](https://formik.org/) and [yup](https://github.com/jquense/yup) can help perform object and user input validation.

-Using typescript is only helpful to know the exact names of the variable or keys within an object.
-Since it gets converted to javascript, it can't be used for the validation of data types.
+Typescript is only helpful in knowing the exact names of the variable, its type or keys within an object.
+Since it gets converted to javascript, typescript can't be used to validate data types.

 # Validate on the backend